rrex-godaddy/workshop-notes-app/README.md

 ### Running locally
-This boilerplate is created using [Vite](https://vitejs.dev/guide/).
+This app is created using [Vite](https://vitejs.dev/guide/).
 To run your Vite React app in development mode, follow the steps below:

 1. Navigate to the Project Directory
 Open your terminal or command prompt and navigate to the root directory of your Vite React app.